dsolstad/dbyll/_posts/2018-05-01-phpGolf-tips-and-tricks.md

 * Know the behavior of PHP - PHP behaves in a consistent way, so you can always predict the outcome of the code.
 Sometimes you might even exploit known odd behavior of PHP.
 * Know the environment your code will run in.
 Most challenges have error_reporting E_ALL & ~E_NOTICE.
 So notices about functions being deprecated or undefined array indexes are accepted.
 * Use Google - Some challenges are copies of other challenges on the Internet.
 Or they are much the same.
 So you can get some inspiration of sometimes complete challenges.
 * Most of the time the less variables you use will result in a smaller solution in bytes.
 Ask yourself these questions: Do I really need them, or might the value of this variable also be derived from any other variable?
-Or can I combine two values into one in order to save even 1 byte?
+Can I combine two values into one in order to save even 1 byte?

 ## Numbers